akaSybe/rollup-plugin-svelte-ssr/README.md

 # rollup-plugin-svelte-ssr

-Server-side rendering of Svelte app at build-time using Rollup
+Server-side rendering of Svelte app at build-time using Rollup plugin

 ## Basic example